Managed float regime: Countries with managed floating currencies

-The below is a list of countries where, in 2022, the IMF has classified the regime as "Other managed arrangement" or "Stablized arrangement", or where the IMF states that the de jure arrangement is a managed float.
+The below is a list of countries where, in 2022, the IMF has classified the regime as "Other managed arrangement" or "Stabilized arrangement", or where the IMF states that the de jure arrangement is a managed float.
 The IMF reclassifies the countries frequently based on the actions of their central banks.

 In its annual report, the IMF also notes instances where central banks have intervened, even for countries where it still classifies the currency as free floating.
 For instance, the Japanese Ministry of Finance, it notes, has "intervened in the foreign exchange market in September 22, October 21, and October 24, 2022, to address excess volatility and disorderly exchange rate movement for the first time since 2011".